Sustainable Forest Management

 Forest Utilization Concession (FUC)

 Forest Utilization Concession, also known as ‘forest concession,’ involves a contract between a forest owner and another party permitting the harvesting (forest utilization contract) and/or managing (forest management services contracts) of specified resources from a given forest area (Gray, 2022).
-Investing companies managed by conservation groups, like WWF, TOP, BOSF, and also OURF, will operate permits in ways to generate enough income sustainability to pay for the annual concession fees, so they can create large corridors between such protected forests that would effectively increase the overall size of the protected landscape.
+Investing companies managed by conservation groups, like WWF, TOP, BOSF, COP, and also OURF, will operate permits in ways to generate enough income sustainability to pay for the annual concession fees, so they can create large corridors between such protected forests that would effectively increase the overall size of the protected landscape.

 Currently, two main challenges are getting through the bureaucratic permitting process and raising the money to pay for the concession fees and permitting fees.
 But if they succeed then with tighter control, forest concessions may play a big role alongside other forest policies in achieving sustainable forest management (Gray, 2022).